How to choose an online community platform (in 2025)

 2. Custom membership services

-Best for: Communities that have a custom website and want to secure their content.
+Best for: Businesses with custom websites that need to secure their content.

 Best for: Discussion-driven communities.